brian14708/wh-briefings/statements-releases/2021-10/2021-10-29-fact-sheet-biden-administration-announces-additional-actions-to-increase-covid-19-screening-testing-in-schools-and-keep-students-safe.md

 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/10/29/fact-sheet-biden-administration-announces-additional-actions-to-increase-covid-19-screening-testing-in-schools-and-keep-students-safe/
 published_time: 2021-10-29 15:00:00-04:00
 title: "Fact Sheet: Biden Administration Announces Additional Actions to Increase\
-  \ COVID- \u2060 19 Screening Testing in Schools and Keep Students Safe"
+  \ COVID-\u206019 Screening Testing in Schools and Keep Students\_Safe"
 ---

 A top priority for the Biden Administration since Day One has been to